sorbet/sorbet/website/blog/2019-05-16-State-of-Sorbet-May-2019.md

 - Russell Davis [@_russelldavis](https://twitter.com/_russelldavis)
 - Nelson Elhage [@nelhage](https://twitter.com/nelhage)

-## Footnotes

-<a name="1"></a>[1] We also use plenty of of other languages including Go for infrastructure tasks, Scala for data wrangling, and JavaScript for client-side work.
+[^languages]: We also use plenty of of other languages including Go for infrastructure tasks, Scala for data wrangling, and JavaScript for client-side work.

-<a name="2"></a>[2] [sorbet.run](https://sorbet.run) also works on mobile devices but does not offer all the code navigation and exploration features of the desktop version.
+[^mobile]: [sorbet.run](https://sorbet.run) also works on mobile devices but does not offer all the code navigation and exploration features of the desktop version.

-<a name="3"></a>[3] A call site is just a single location in a codebase that will result in a call to function or method when run.
+[^call-site]: A call site is just a single location in a codebase that will result in a call to function or method when run.
 We don’t use the term *method calls* because that can also mean a call at runtime.
-For example, `foo.bar` might exist at only one call site in your code, but if it’s in a loop it might result in 0, 1, or $$n$$ method calls at runtime.
+For example, `foo.bar` might exist at only one call site in your code, but if it’s in a loop it might result in 0, 1, or `n` method calls at runtime.